oroinc/documentation/user/back-office/marketing/marketing-lists/index.rst

 With the Oro application, you can automatically generate a :term:`marketing list <Marketing Lists>` of contacts that will be used for marketing purposes (mass call or mailing).
 For example, you can create a list of personal and contact details of customer users who registered after October 1 and whose shipping address is in California.

 With marketing lists, you can run :ref:`email campaigns <user-guide-email-campaigns>` in the Oro application.
-You can also synchronize Oro application marketing lists with subscribers lists in :ref:`MailChimp <user-guide-mc-integration>` and address books in :ref:`dotmailer <user-guide-dm-integration>`.
+You can also synchronize Oro application marketing lists with subscribers lists in :ref:`Mailchimp <user-guide-mc-integration>` and address books in :ref:`dotmailer <user-guide-dm-integration>`.

 Marketing lists may be based on the contacts from the following items: